* DayZSynthesizer

 • (required) table_name: A string representing the name of the table

-• (required) column_name: A string representing the name of the column
+• (required) column_name: A string representing the name of the column.
+This column cannot be a primary or foreign key.

 • (required) missing_values_proportion: A float representing the proportion of missing values